- Visitors are required to wear a hospital issued mask (no cloth masks) in patient rooms where droplet or airborne isolation is required for care.

-Admitted patients (excluding COVID+ patients) may have two visitors at a time between 10:00 a.m. and 7:00 p.m.
+Admitted Patients may have a maximum of two visitors at a time between 10:00 a.m. and 7:00 p.m.
 After hours visitation will be considered in special circumstances.

 Rally Family Services: Visitors should contact the Rally Family Services Department Department for current visitation guidelines.

 Behavioral Health Unit: Visitors should contact the Behavioral Health Department for current visitation guidelines.

 - An informed conversation must occur with the visitor and the designated hospital clinical staff (e.g., physician, RN, nursing supervisor, respiratory therapist) that outlines the risks, benefits and alternatives to an in-person visit.

 - To enter the patient’s room, visitors will be be provided with approved PPE.

 - All PPE donning and removal must be supervised by a clinical observer.

 - Visitors are required to wash their hands after the removal of PE.

 - For patients on droplet precautions, visitors should not be present in the room during an aerosol-generating procedure.